SAFe vs. Scrum, and PI planning essentials

-- Event Agenda.
+- Event agenda.
 In Scrum, most of the time is devoted to estimating user stories.
 In SAFe, there are many more stages.

 Now have a look at the agenda of the Product Increment planning we had last month.

-It all starts with the company’s governing bodies communicating the Business Context of the upcoming PI to all teams.
-After that, the Product Manager specifies how the Business Context will be implemented in terms of functional solutions.
-The Architecture shares his/her vision on the product’s technical implementation.
+It all starts with the company’s governing bodies communicating the business context of the upcoming PI to all teams.
+After that, the product manager specifies how the business context will be implemented in terms of functional solutions.
+The architecture shares his/her vision on the product’s technical implementation.

 Noteworthy, any person voting two fingers and fewer should be given a voice to explain their concerns.

 Finally, a brief retrospective is conducted to capture what went well and what did not.
-Following this, next steps are discussed.
+Following this, the next steps are discussed.

 - Estimation methods change from those in Scrum.
 User stories in SAFe are estimated in story points.
 This is the relative estimation to compare the difficulty of two or more stories.

 - Every story is to be estimated in 2-3 minutes.
-Teams don’t need to get into deep discussions but rather provide general estimation.
+Teams don’t need to get into deep discussions but rather provide a general estimation.